Venice in 1 Day: a guidebook for getting the most out of your visit

 St. Mark's Square| ©Toa Herftiba

-We arrive at what will be our main starting point on our tour.
+We arrive at what will be our main starting point on this tour.
 St. Mark's Square, the heart of Venice.
 Napoleon defined it as one of the most beautiful in Europe and he was right.
 This 9th century square is home to some of the main places you should visit.
 The Basilica of St. Mark, the Doge's Palace, the Clock Tower and the Old Procuracies are the emblematic buildings that we can see.

 More info